SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:param modifiers: one or more key modifiers

-		:return: the number of performed right cilicks (actually 1).
+		:return: the number of performed right clicks (actually 1).
 A 0 (integer null) means that because of some reason, no click could be performed (in case of *PS* may be :ref:`not Found <PatternNotFound>`).

 		**Side Effect** if *PS* was used, the match can be accessed using :py:meth:`Region.getLastMatch` afterwards.

+	.. py:method:: highlight()

+		Highlight the region, showing a red colored frame around it, until the effect is stopped by another parameterless highlight call with the same region.
+The script continues after switching highlight on with the first call.

+	.. py:method:: highlight(color)

+		:param color: see **Note** below

+		Highlight the region, showing a frame with the given color around it, until the effect is stopped by another parameterless highlight call with the same region.
+The script continues after switching highlight on with the first call.

-	.. py:method:: highlight([seconds])
+	.. py:method:: highlight(seconds)

-		Highlight the region for some period of time.
+		Highlight the region for the given time in seconds, showing a red colored frame around it.

 		:param seconds: a decimal number taken as duration in seconds

+		The region is highlighted showing the frame around it for the given time, while the script is suspended for  this time.

+	.. py:method:: highlight(seconds, color)

+		Highlight the region for the given time in seconds, showing a frame with the given color around it.

+		:param seconds: a decimal number taken as duration in seconds

+		:param color: see **Note** below

-		The region is highlighted showing a red colored frame around it.
-If the parameter seconds  is given, the script is suspended for the specified time.
+		The region is highlighted showing a frame with the given color around it for the given time, while the script is suspended for the this time.

-		If no time is given, the highlighting is started and the script continues.
-		When later on the same highlight call without a parameter is made, the highlighting is stopped (behaves like a toggling switch).
+	**Note on parameter color**: There are these options to specify the color
+	 - name of a color as string.
+The following names are accepted: black, blue, cyan, gray, green, magenta, orange, pink, red, white, yellow (lowercase and uppercase can be mixed, internally transformed to all uppercase)
+	 - the following color names exactly so: lightGray, LIGHT_GRAY, darkGray, DARK_GRAY
+	 - a string containing a hex value like in HTML: #XXXXXX (6 hex digits) specifying an RGB value
+	 - a string containing digits #rrrgggbbb, where rrr, ggg, bbb are integer values in range 0 - 255 padded with leading zeros if needed (hence exactly 9 digits) and so specifying an RGB value

 		Example::